-The 16th issue of the comic series, published in March of 1986 (with a cover date of May 1986), more or less wrapped up the various story lines introduced during earlier issues.
-The final pages mirrored the opening minutes of the final episodes of V: The Series, with Mike Donovan, Julie Parrish and others trapped by a Visitor patrol only to listen in disbelief as the Visitors are recalled to the mother ship.
-According to the issue, it was the Visitor's mysterious Leader who called the ceasefire.
-One unique storyline featured in the comic series was the introduction of Bron, the Leader's son.
+The 16th issue of the comic series, published in March 1986 (with a cover date of May 1986), more or less wrapped up the various storylines introduced in earlier issues.
+The final pages mirrored the opening minutes of the final episode of V: The Series, with Mike Donovan, Julie Parrish and others trapped by a Visitor patrol only to listen in disbelief as the Visitors are recalled to the mother ship.
+According to the issue, it was the Visitor’s mysterious Leader who called the ceasefire.
+A storyline unique to the comics was the introduction of Bron, the Leader’s son.
 When Bron is killed, the Leader decides to call an end to the conquest of Earth.

 V is being cancelled with issue #18.

 No doubt, you’re crying out, “Why?”
 Let me explain.

 There have been a variety of factors that led us to cancel this series after a year and a half.
 First and foremost, the sales began slipping just about the time the TV series went off the air last March.
 We were tracking the figures carefully–despite the six-month delay in getting accurate numbers–and it was spiraling down enough to concern us all.